 Look under moss, rocks, leaves or underturned trees.

 With close observation, you will find that local fauna is full of surprises!

 “There is no description, no image in any book that is capable of replacing the sight of real trees, and all the life to be found around them, in a real forest.
 Something emanates from those trees that speaks to the soul, something no book, no museum is capable of giving.”
 Dr. Maria Montessori.

 If you find a caterpillar feeding on a plant and wish to bring it home, be sure to include that exact plant it was eating since many insects can only digest one type of plant and will starve without it.

-Dr. Maria Montessori strongly believed that the intelligence was a result of joyful learning and not a mere memorization.
+Dr. Maria Montessori strongly believed that intelligence was a result of joyful learning and not mere memorization.
 So learning need not take place inside of a classroom: there is nothing more inviting than a forest school!

 Invite your child to be a naturalist!
 Zoos, botanical gardens and even local parks might offer classes which introduce children to the wonders of the local insect population.

 Having contact with nature will allow children to understand and appreciate its natural order, the harmony and the beauty in it.
 Such contact will allow them to be friends with animals: big and small, creeping and crawling, scary and beautiful.
 All Earth’s inhabitants are necessary for the equilibrium of life: all life form is precious.
 So, let’s explore, go outside and be with nature!